Peak Week and Why Dehydration is a NO in my Book.

 - no water + no sodium = water retention, loss of definition

-- water + regular sodium + carbs = full muscles, definition.
+- excessive water + regular sodium + carbs = full muscles, definition.

 So then why after a night of drinking do I have more defined abs?

-What I will do with my athletes that are lean enough is about 4 -6 weeks out, I will have them send me pics or just pay attention in the 1-3 days after a big refeed day to see which day they look the fullest and tightest (depending I may or may not deplete them of glycogen going into the test refeed).
+What I will do with my athletes that are lean enough is about 4 -6 weeks out, I will have them send me pics or just pay attention to how they look after a refeed day.
+They may look best on day 1, 2 or 3.
 Water and sodium intake stays the same.
-Refeed days could be 150 more carbs than their average daily calorie intake.
+Refeed days could be 150 more grams of carbs than their average daily calorie intake.
 It could be, 200…it could be 500.
-It all depends on muscle mass and metabolism and if you are depleting them of glycogen in the days prior.
+It all depends on muscle mass, metabolism and if you are depleting them of glycogen in the days prior.

 Also note that peak week is more like a taper week.
 It is not the time to lose those last few pounds or make drastic changes.
 You should be ready the week before peak week at least.
 During peak week, figure out which day you need to carb up, increase water from that day by an extra ½ gallon.
 Nix the HIIT cardio after refeed and take a rest day the day before your show.